KarlJJonsson/glowing-spork/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ### Code Style
-You can run the linting task with `npm run lint`.
+You can run the linting task with `npm run lint` which will fix all issues that can be done automatically.

 ### Development process
 When merging to `main`, create a new pull request with `dev` as origin and `main` as target.
 Make sure no undesired commits are in the pull request.
 When all the checks are complete the pull request can be merged with the `main` branch.
 Perform a fast forward to sync the history